 Pros

-• Super strong and reliable.
+- Super strong and reliable.

-• Will cast big feeders with ease.
+- Will cast big feeders with ease.

 Cons

-• A little too powerful for smaller rivers.
+- A little too powerful for smaller rivers.

-Best Rolling Baits Barbel Rod
+Best Barbel Rod for rolling baits

-Whilst not a dedicated barbel rod, the 12ft, 2.25lb, Wychwood FLTR rod is an ideal tool for those who like to stay mobile and use rolling baits.
-Due to its nature, this rod is designed to be held all day and as such has a lovely lightweight blank, that’s perfectly balanced…you almost forget you’re holding it at times.
+Whilst not a dedicated barbel rod, the 12ft, 2.25lb Wychwood FLTR rod is an ideal tool for those who like to stay mobile and use rolling baits.
+Due to its nature, this rod is designed to be held all day and, as such, has a lovely lightweight blank that’s perfectly balanced…you almost forget you’re holding it at times.
 With a full cork handle for comfortable grip and a hook ring included, it makes moving around efficient, with a 10ft option available to aid fishing tight swims.

 The fast through-action allows a very quick line pick up, which is required when striking out of baits like meat and paste.
-The sensitive tip allows you to see the bite as soon as it happens regardless of how gentle it is.
+The sensitive tip allows you to see the bite as soon as it happens, regardless of how gentle it is.
 A fantastic choice for this style of angling.

 Pros

-• Fast line pick up.
+- Fast line pick up.

-• Really lightweight, balanced blank.
+- Really lightweight, balanced blank.

 Cons

-• Not designed to cast heavy end tackle.
+- Not designed to cast heavy end tackle.

 Best Value Barbel Rod

 There are two 12ft offerings from Sonic in the Specialist Barbel Rods range, a 1.75lb and a 2lb test curve option.
-The high modulus carbon blanks make for lovely, light, well balanced rods.
+The high modulus carbon blanks make for lovely, light, well-balanced rods.
 Whilst a sensitive tip with plenty of power in the butt section lends this rod to catching and taming even the wariest of barbel.

 If you enjoy roving and rolling baits through a swim, the light blank makes this rod a joy to hold all day without tiring your arm, and the sensitive tip emphasises even the slightest of touches to your bait, which can be very important when fish are tentatively feeding.
-Another interesting feature is the built in isotope holder in the tip ring, designed to take one isotope for fishing in low light conditions.
+Another interesting feature is the built-in isotope holder in the tip ring, designed to take one isotope for fishing in low-light conditions.

 Pros

-• Lightweight.
+- Lightweight.

-• Very sensitive tip with plenty of power in the blank.
+- Very sensitive tip with plenty of power in the blank.

 Cons

-• Line can get caught around the isotope holder.
+- Line can get caught around the isotope holder.

 Best Mid-Range Barbel Rod

 The Guru N-Gauge Specimen Barbel Rod has been developed with 30 & 40 Ton tensile strength carbon to create a progressive power action.
-This allows the rods to bend throughout the whole blank gaining more power progressively.
+This allows the rods to bend throughout the whole blank, gaining more power progressively.
 Simply put, the more the rod bends the more powerful it becomes, perfect for taming all sizes of barbel.
-The chosen carbon also makes for a much lighter, well balanced rod, that is very comfortable to use and play fish on during those prolonged fights barbel are recognised for.
+The chosen carbon also makes for a much lighter, well-balanced rod that is very comfortable to use and play fish on during those prolonged fights barbel are recognised for.

-The 2.25lb TC blank is fitted with SEA-GUIDE anti tangle guides, with minimal zirconia rings which reduce friction and wrap arounds.
+The 2.25lb TC blank is fitted with SEA-GUIDE anti-tangle guides with minimal zirconia rings, which reduce friction and wrap arounds.
 All these features aim to make your casting much more effortless, allowing you to cast those big 4-5oz feeders to wherever the fish are laying up.

 Pros

-• Lovely fish playing action.
+- Lovely fish playing action.

-• Very comfortable to use.
+- Very comfortable to use.

 Cons

-• Lacks a bit of power for extreme ranges.
+- Lacks a bit of power for extreme ranges.

-Best Float Rod For Barbel
+Best Float Fishing Barbel Rod

 The slim, lightweight and exceptionally balanced 15ft Drennan Acolyte Specimen Float rod is ideal for rivers where quality fish are expected.
 It is slightly more powerful than the 15ft Acolyte Plus and a great choice for casting and controlling heavier floats and baits.
 A combination of length and a very fast tip ensures line pick up is incredibly fast, allowing you to connect with more bites on those longer trots when seeking out the barbel.

-Weighing in at just 170g, it is one of, if not the lightest, long float rods on the market, which make it effortless to hold and use all day.
-The Acolyte is also more than powerful enough to suppress even the largest of barbel, so when you do get that bite, you can be more than confident of lading the fish.
+Weighing in at just 170g, it is one of, if not the lightest, long float rods on the market, which makes it effortless to hold and use all day.
+The Acolyte is also more than powerful enough to suppress even the largest of barbel, so when you do get that bite, you can be more than confident of landing the fish.
 A superb choice for any float fishing work for specimen fish.

 Pros

-• Incredibly light and well balanced.
+- Incredibly light and well-balanced.

-• Aesthetically beautiful.
+- Aesthetically beautiful.

 Cons

-• A little cumbersome on overgrown, smaller rivers.
+- A little cumbersome on overgrown, smaller rivers.

 Pros